icebreakerone/ib1-technical-docs/docs/ops_guidelines/introduction.md

 A data licence is a legal instrument setting out what a [Data Consumer](../glossary.md#term-Data-Consumer) can do with a particular artefact (e.g. dataset).
 This grants certain ‘capabilities’ to the [Data Consumer](../glossary.md#term-Data-Consumer), comprising a clear expression of things they can do with the artefact.
 Capability grants are accompanied by any obligations that the [Data Consumer](../glossary.md#term-Data-Consumer) must abide by when exercising a capability.
 The capabilities and obligations associated with each [API](../glossary.md#term-Application-programming-interface) call will be converted into a licence through the Trust Framework Governance Service ([TFGS](../glossary.md#term-Trust-Framework-Governance-Service)).

-[Open Energy](../glossary.md#term-Open-Energy) operates through a range of standardised capability grants and obligations.
+The IB1 Trust Framework operates through a range of standardised capability grants and obligations.
 Standardisation includes legal text, ‘human readable’ text and summary notation.
 [Data Providers](../glossary.md#term-Data-Provider) must specify which capabilities and obligations are associated with each access rule, and publish this transparently in the dataset metadata.

 ## Future development of the guidelines

-This version of the guidelines contains details of operational requirements defined within Phase 3 (ending 31 July 2021).
-The guidelines are designed as an iterative document that will develop in accordance with future phases of Open Energy.
-If you have any suggestions regarding areas of the operational guidelines that could benefit from further development, please contact [openenergy@icebreakerone.org](mailto:openenergy@icebreakerone.org).
+The guidelines are designed as an iterative document that will develop in accordance with future phases of the IB1 Trust Framework.
+If you have any suggestions regarding areas of the operational guidelines that could benefit from further development, please contact [openenergy@icebreakerone.org](mailto:openenergy@icebreakerone.org) TODO check this email.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzIzNTAzNzM4LDExNzU0OTE2MjEsMTEyOD
+eyJoaXN0b3J5IjpbMTY0MTc0NTkyOCwxMTc1NDkxNjIxLDExMj
-I4MTI4MF19
+gyODEyODBdfQ==
 -->